-I’m in France right now, as is my 20-something daughter, but she is not traveling with us at the moment.
-In fact, she took a beach trip today with several friends and acquaintances – all of whom I know – to just an ordinary beach on the Cote d’Azur.
+I wrote this piece while in France a few summers ago, as was my 20-something daughter, but she wasn’t traveling with us at that moment.
+In fact, she took a beach trip that day with several friends and acquaintances – all of whom I know – to just an ordinary beach on the Cote d’Azur.
 Not long into their stay, off came her bikini top.
 Hardly necessary on any beach in France, so why not?

 The big deal, at least for Americans, is that we are very much confused about the meaning of nudity, especially when it comes to bringing the kids along.
 The AANR (American Association for Nude Recreation) will tell you that naturist travel is enjoying a significant upswing, especially when you consider offerings like the Big Nude Boat that packs 1000+ nudies onto a Carnival cruise ship.
 But in our experience, this marketing niche is directed to either the 30-something “I need a spark in my life” set, or the over 50 empty-nesters, who wouldn’t dream of telling their children that they were going on a nakation.